datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    $ datalad create -c inm7 <PATH>

-Working in this dataset will require only :command:`datalad save` and :command:`datalad publish` commands, and configurations ensure that the projects history and results are published where they need to be: The RIA store, for storing and archiving the project including data, and GitLab, for exposing the projects progress to the outside and ease collaboration or supervision.
+Working in this dataset will require only :command:`datalad save` and :command:`datalad push` commands, and configurations ensure that the projects history and results are published where they need to be: The RIA store, for storing and archiving the project including data, and GitLab, for exposing the projects progress to the outside and ease collaboration or supervision.
 Users do not need